aem-design/aem.design/_manual/060-conventions.md

                 article
 ```

-This will ensure that all existing pages will continue working as expected.
+This will ensure that all existing pages will continue working as expected and will provide a natural upgrade for all component locations.
+This pattern will also minimise presenting component versions to Authors as there is no simple way to describe difference to authors when they are editing.

 ## Component Client Libs Modules
-Component generic client libs should to be located in the component folder
+Component generic client libs should be located in the component folder.

 ```
 components